 At the end of your degree, whichever direction you choose to go, you’re a Biomedical Engineer.
-These specializations don’t show up on your degree, but they will help guide you as you move forward into your career.
+Specializations are not listed on your transcript, but they will help guide you as you move forward into your career.

 CORE COURSES